freedomofpress/pressfreedomtracker.us/STATISTICS.rst

 I am including the full context for clarity, but the main action happens when we call ``render_as_template``.

+Note: If adding new usage of render_as_template, be sure to add template validation to the relevant field(s), either by using ``common.validators.validate_template`` directly or using one of the Template blocks provided in ``common.blocks``.

 StatisticsBlock: Maps, Numbers, and Visualizations
 --------------------------------------------------